serverless/blog/posts/2017-10-19-3rd-party-rest-api-to-graphql-serverless.md

 Suck it, REST!

+> **note:** While I won't go into detail explaining what [GraphQL](http://graphql.org/) is, I do want to make one thing clear: GraphQL is not concerned with sourcing your data.
+It's not an ORM; it's not a query language for a database.
+It's merely a transport layer that sits in your server behind a single endpoint, taking requests from your clients.
+You supply GraphQL with a Schema describing the types of data your API can return, and it's through resolver functions that the data is actually retrieved.

 ## GraphQL Setup

 Since the Flickr API didn't have a GraphQL endpoint, I had to create my own GraphQL application that translates GraphQL queries into Flickr's REST interface.